JMoore11235/GU_Deck_Tracker/README.md

 You should run the deck tracker in a dedicated folder (it creates a "config.txt" file that contains your personal preferences as well as your deck code and path to log file).
 If you just run it in your downloads folder/desktop, you risk the config file becoming misplaced.
 Additionally, when updating, the .py and accompanying text files will automatically be downloaded.<br>

+Finally, you'll need to delete old versions of the deck tracker yourself after updating because I can't figure out how to get permission to do that within Python.

 #### Please message me on Discord (JMoney#6100) if you have any comments/questions/suggestions!